TomDeMarco/Linked-Data-Structure/README.md

 Analysis:
 Using array indexes to represent the different bases made the following runtimes and operations possible:

--the total amount of occurances of each base can be counted by checking the length of the linkedlist at that index O(n) -the amount of times a specific pair occurs in a molecule(AT,GT,etc) is counted by checking the data within each node of that bases's list O(n)
+-Total amount of occurances of each base can be counted by checking the length of the linkedlist at that index O(n) -Amount of times a specific pair occurs in a molecule(AT,GT,etc) is counted by checking the data within each node of that bases's list O(n)
 -Adding a new node to any of the lists O(1)